tendermint/tendermint/UPGRADING.md

 * `BootstrapPeers` has been added as part of the new p2p stack.
 This will eventually replace `Seeds`.
 Bootstrap peers are connected with on startup if needed for peer discovery.
-Unlike persistent peers, there's no gaurantee that the node will remain connected with these peers.
+Unlike persistent peers, there's no guarantee that the node will remain connected with these peers.

 * configuration values starting with `priv-validator-` have moved to the new `priv-validator` section, without the `priv-validator-` prefix.